space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 ### backend

-this section is a stub, BallisticAmmoProvider, MagazineAmmoProvider and ChamberMagazineAmmoProvider all feed bullets into guns and would probably be better separated for ECS.
+this section is a stub, BallisticAmmoProvider, MagazineAmmoProvider and ChamberMagazineAmmoProvider all feed bullets into guns and would probably be better separated as Chamber, MagazineSlot and Ballistic

 ### Mechanical Guns